Currently Browsing: Salvation

 Piper displays the confusion among Reformed theologians who try to affirm Israel as the object of God’s blessings and at the same time extend those blessings to the world while maintaing Israel as a unique chosen nation.
 Somewhere in the theological mix as explained by Reformed theologians, the elect status of Israel is lost in the universal blessings God promises to the world.
 Brickner’s words still stand true, ” “You are taking away with one hand what you give with the other.”

 This is the conclusion of a four-part discussion between Bethlehem Baptist Church pastor John Piper and Jews for Jesus executive director David Brickner on the relationship and attitudes American Christians should have toward Israel.
-See parts one, two, and three. (more…)
+See parts onetwo, and three. (more…)

-Posted by Scripture Solutions on Apr 14, 2012 | Comments Off on The True Theology Taught at Christ at the Checkpoint 2012
+The True Theology Taught at Christ at the Checkpoint 2012

 Listening to the messages spoken at the Christ at the Checkpoint March 2012 Conference one is quickly confronted with the contradictory agenda of this event.
 In the CATC manifesto we read, “Respectful dialogue between Palestinian and Messianic believers must continue.
 Though we may disagree on secondary matters of theology, the Gospel of Jesus and his ethical teaching take precedence.”
 In contrast, when one hears the messages posted on the CATC website, theology is anything but “secondary.”